Things to Do in Wiltshire

 At the centre of a pre-historic complex in the Marlborough Downs stands Avebury, the largest stone circle in Europe.
 This circle features one of the most impressive henges in Britain as well as remains of a stone avenue.
 Originally erected about 4,500 years ago, many of the stones were re-erected in the 1930s by Alexander Keiller.

-An ancient land, steeped in myth and legend, Wiltshire offers an outstanding variety of places to visit.
+An ancient land, steeped in myth and legend, there are plenty of things to do in Wiltshire thanks to an outstanding variety of attractions to visit.
 Discover iconic sites; unearth the secrets of the past at one of the many museums; explore stately homes and gardens; get close to members of the animal kingdom; or take advantage of the great value shopping at the factory outlets.

-Nourished by natural hot springs, Bath offers a unique experience with beautiful architecture irresistable shopping and iconic attractions.
-Designated by UNESCO as a World Heritage Site, Bath presents some of the finest architectural sights in Europe such as the Royal Crescent, The Circus and Pulteney Bridge alongside a diverse collection of museums and attractions including the Roman Baths, Jane Austen Centre and Thermae Bath Spa.
+Nourished by natural hot springs, Bath offers a unique experience with beautiful architecture, irresistable shopping and iconic attractions.
+Designated by UNESCO as a World Heritage Site, Bath presents some of the finest architectural sights in Europe.
+This includes the Royal Crescent, The Circus and Pulteney Bridge alongside a diverse collection of museums and attractions including the Roman Baths, Jane Austen Centre and Thermae Bath Spa.